kdillo893/kdillo893/README.md

 - 👋 Hi, I’m @kdillo893
 - 👀 I’m interested in video games and full stack development
 - 🌱 I’m currently learning React and node.js
-- 💞️ I’m looking to collaborate on projects in the gaming space for which I have applicable skills (see sendou.ink)
+- 💞️ I’m looking to collaborate on projects in the gaming space for which I have applicable skills (like sendou.ink, but I don't have typescript experience)
 - 📫 How to reach me: kdillo893@gmail.com

 <!---